 What are the ingredients for deviled eggs?

-- Eggs — You only need 6 eggs for these deviled eggs.
+- Hard Boiled Eggs — You only need 6 eggs for these deviled eggs.
 However, if you’d like extra filling, you can always add an egg yolk or two.
 It is important that you do not overcook the eggs as the yolk will end up dry and you’ll get a green ring around the yolk.
 You can also make your hard boiled eggs in an Instant Pot.

 - Homemade mayonnaise — you can use store bought mayo if you want to, it doesn’t change the flavor too much but I do find my homemade mayonnaise to be tastier but I am bias!